ckeditor/ckeditor5/packages/ckeditor5-indent/docs/features/indent.md

 * {@link module:indent/indentblock~IndentBlock} &ndash; The indent block feature controls the indentation of elements such as paragraphs and headings.
 * {@link module:list/list~List} &ndash; The list feature implements the indentation (nesting) of lists.

 This means that if you want to allow indenting lists only, you can do that by loading only the `Indent` and `List` plugins.
-If you want the full behavior, you need to load all 3 plugins (`Indent`, `IndentBlock` and `List`).
+If you want the full behavior, you need to load all 3 plugins (`Indent`, `IndentBlock`, and `List`).

 ## Installation